kyaroch/kyaroch.github.io/_drafts/2016-09-19-state-presidential-vote-dispersion.md

 ...
 {% endhighlight %}

-Alaska is `NaN` (not a number) because it didn't exist, but fortunately pandas will ignore these placeholder values by default.
+Alaska is `NaN` (not a number) in these columns because it didn't exist, but fortunately pandas will ignore these placeholder values by default.

 I am aware of several different ways to measure statistical dispersion.
 I lack the expertise to determine which one is best, so the best approach is to try